 All students who meet the above criteria will be considered for the Scholarship.
-Scholarship finalists will be selected by a committee made up of a members of the Hawaii maritime community, the Lyman family, and California Maritime Academy representatives.
-Scholarship finalists will best exemplify the legacy of Capt.
-Dave Lyman through the applicants' history and potential as presented in the application materials.
-These finalists will be invited for a personal interview in Hawaii.
+The final group of applicants will be selected by a committee made up of members of the Hawaii maritime community, the Lyman family, and the Cal Maritime scholarship committee.
+The applicants presented for final consideration will best exemplify the legacy of Capt.
+Lyman through the applicants' history and potential as presented in the application materials.

-The scholarship winner must have received an offer of admission will be selected from the finalists and determined by The California Maritime Academy's Director of Admission, Director of Financial Aid, and Vice President for Academic Affairs.
-The California Maritime Academy's Admission Office will be the point of contact for all scholarship applicants.
-The selection process will also be coordinated through that same office.
+Individuals selected as part of the final group must have received an offer of admission prior to final consideration.
+The awardee(s) will be selected from the group and determined by the California Maritime Academy Vice President for University Advancement, the Scholarship Committee and the Director of Admissions.
+The Cal Maritime Office of Financial Aid will be the point of contact for all scholarship applicants.

 Scholarship winners will be notified by March 15.
-In the event of the scholarship winner choosing to not attend The California Maritime Academy, a new winner will be selected from the remaining finalists and notified as soon as possible.
+In the event that the scholarship winner chooses not to attend Cal Maritime, a new winner will be selected from the remaining finalists and notified as soon as possible.